vansh401/BridgeLabz_2115001089/README.md

 - Covered the static keyword in C#, including static variables, methods, and constructors.
 - Learned and practiced more core fundamental concepts.

+# 21-01-2025

+- Learned about operators, operator precedence, and type conversion in C#.
+- Completed Assignment 2 based on operators and precedence (Level 1).

+# 22-01-2025

+- Studied operator precedence and type conversion in depth.
+- Completed Assignment 3 (Level 2) on operators and precedence.